 - The maximum loan amount is the Bellevue College cost of attendance minus any other financial aid your student receives.

-- To apply for a PLUS loan submit the BC PLUS Loan Application, and follow the additional steps as indicated on the form.
+- To apply for a PLUS loan submit the Parent PLUS Loan Application, and follow the additional steps as indicated on the form.

 The Application Process